Skip to content

 3. Clips are mapped to available media sources

-When OTIO clips reference media files that are not yet loaded, the Conform/Re-link panel appears.
+When OTIO clips reference media files that are not yet loaded, the Conform/Re-link panel appears (toggle with the link icon in the header bar).
 This panel allows:

 Once media is re-linked, the timeline plays back with the correct content at the specified frame ranges.